tldr-pages/tldr/pages/windows/choco-pack.md

 `choco pack {{path/to/specification}}`

-- Package a NuGet specification using a specific version:
+- Package a NuGet specification specifying the version of the resulting file:

 `choco pack {{path/to/specification}} --version {{version}}`